Welcome to the site of the Bristol Salon of Photography, one of the UK’s leading International Exhibitions.

 Organisation

-The Exhibition will be conducted in accordance with the rules of the PSA & FIAP
+The Exhibition will be conducted in accordance with the rules of FIAP.

 An entrant’s images will not be presented to the selectors consecutively.
 An entrant’s four images will be distributed throughout four rounds of judging in that section.
 Distribution of images will be in the same round order as submitted by the entrant.

-The judges will view the images together in the same location.
-The digital images are presented for assessment by our selectors using a colour calibrated EPSONEB-L630U digital projector displaying the images at 100% of the image resolution.
+The selectors will view the images together in the same location and marking will be done by electronic means.
+The digital images are projected using a colour calibrated EPSONEB-L630U digital projector with resolution 1920 x 1200 displaying the images at 100% of the image resolution.
 No resizing of any image will take place.
 The equipment assumes that the image is in sRGB.
-If you use a different colour space, you should convert to sRGB before submitting If your entries do not meet the specifications they may not display correctly and we may not be able to judge them.
+If you use a different colour space, you should convert to sRGB before submitting If your entries do not meet the specifications they may not display correctly.

 Data Protection